jippi/scm-engine/docs/index.md

     SCM engine can be run either as a [regular CI job in your pipeline](gitlab/setup.md#gitlab-ci-pipeline), or be [triggered through the Webhook system](gitlab/setup.md#webhook-server), allowing for versatile and flexible deployments.

 ## What does it look like?

+!!! tip "Please see the [Configuration Examples page](configuration/examples.md) for more use-cases"

+!!! info "Please see the [Configuration Options page](configuration/index.md) for all options and explanations"

 ```yaml
 --8<-- ".scm-engine.example.yml"